 Naturally, Indian food is amazing for vegetarians and in London, we’re blessed with having one of the world’s first Michelin-starred Indian restaurants, Tamarind.
 This is the place to go for vibrant flavour; innovative, seasonal dishes are authentically brought to life by Head Chef Peter Joseph and his team who cook wonderfully authentic North West Indian food in a traditional tandoor oven.

 Want more dining inspiration like these vegetarian Michelin star restaurants?…

-If you’d like a better overview of the vegetarian dining options in the capital, take a look at our restaurant gift vouchers.
-Many of these experiences can be tailored for veggie diners – just get in touch to let us know.
+If you’d like a better overview of the vegetarian dining options in the capital, take a look at all our dining experiences.
+Many of these experiences can be tailored for veggie and vegan diners – just get in touch to let us know.